Rickenbacker 400 series: 1960s

 The most famous adopter of a 400-series Rickenbacker guitar remains George Harrison of The Beatles, who in 1963, bought a 1962 Model 425 serial #BH439 while on a trip to the USA.
 Prior to taking delivery of the instrument, George had its finish changed from Fireglo to Jetglo.
 George briefly toured with his 425 and is believed to have played it on the studio recording of I Want to Hold Your Hand.
 Harrison's guitar, which predates the vibrato option, is alternately identified as being both a 425 (as 1962-1963 period Rickenbacker literature denotes his model) and also a 420 (as the non-vibrato variant of the 425 would later be renamed by Rickenbacker.)

 By 1964 Rickenbacker had become virtually synonymous with the electric twelve-string guitar.
 This same year, they introduced the Model 450/12, which was a 12 string version of the Model 450.
 The Model 456/12 soon followed, which was a Model 450/12 equipped with Rickenbacker's proprietary "converter comb" that allowed for the selection of octave strings to be muted.

 Rickenbacker 400-Series Legacy

 In 1971 Rickenbacker introduced the more modern 430, (followed by a prototype deluxe 470 model which never saw commercial release) though this line was dropped in 1982.
 1973 saw the arrival of the 480, which featured the Rickenbacker "R" style trapeze tailpiece, and an updated body style reminiscent of Rickenbacker's 4000 series of electric bass guitars.
-The 480 was discontinued on 1984.
+The 480 was discontinued in 1984.
 The 400 series were never as popular as other guitars and basses in Rickenbacker's line, such as the 300 series, and in the 1980s, apart from some vintage reissues of the 450 and 480, were dropped from production.